-Regulation A+ dramatically improves the funding prospects for companies that are too small to make a regular IPO on the NASDAQ, or which do not have access to a Private Placement or to Venture Capital or simply want to retain control of the company.
-It has completely changed the prospect of raising capital, giving start-up, mid-stage, and late-stage companies the opportunity to raise capital from many smaller, individual investors, who become owners of shares in the company.
-While of course, Angel investors and professional investors are encouraged to invest too.
+Regulation A+ dramatically improves the funding prospects for companies that want a more practical and cost-effective way to IPO on the NASDAQ, or want to retain control of their company.
+It has completely changed the prospect of raising capital, Reg A+ also offers other attractive listing options after the offering completes.
 Regulation A+ is an ideal choice for companies that have strong consumer appeal and a large and happy customer base, these are very indicative of a successful Reg A+ offering.

 Tier 1 - Raise up to $20M